Project List - A Selection

 Wealth Management at Credit Suisse

-The project was sucessfully delivered.
+The project was successfully delivered.

 BI system at PPRO

 The database had three schemata: a staging area, the data warehouse itself, and several data marts.
-With that setup we were able to feed Tableau Dashboards for decision support, and allow the data scientists to run their data mining without disturbing the production processes.
+With that setup we were able to feed Tableau Dashboards for decision support and allow the data scientists to run their data mining without disturbing the production processes.

 Sanction management at PPRO